Remove Boiler Sludge – Power Flush & DIY Tips

 Each time you drain, you’ll see progressively cleaner water.
 Continue this cycle until the water runs clear, indicating most sludge has been washed out.

-Step 4: Refill and Re-Pressurise
+Step 4: Refill the System and Bleed Radiators

 With the sludge removed, close the drain cock fully and open the inlet valve to refill the system completely.